oxcamne/oxcam/docs/stripe.md

 The left side menu items most commonly used include 'payments', the 'all transactions' tab of which is used to download transactions for upload into the database; and 'balances' used to view and reconcile the Stripe balance with that shown in the database and using the 'pay out funds' button to transfer funds to the linked bank account.

 I also keep the product catalog and invoices items pinned to the menu.

+Note that there is also a workbench included in the dashboard, which supercedes the functionality of the old stripe_tool controller in a much more powerful way and is invaluable for development.

 ### Stripe Products